It's not you: There's lots of mixed messages being sent regarding Tulsa's proposed mask mandate

 The city on Monday announced that beginning this week, all employees and visitors will be required to wear masks in public spaces within City Hall.
 City Hall employees will be required to wear KN95 masks, but they will not be required to wear them at their desks if they do not interact with the public.

-The new policy was implemented “to preserve the City’s ability to properly serve the citizens of Tulsa,” according to the email.
+Mayor G.T.
+Bynum's new policy was implemented “to preserve the City’s ability to properly serve the citizens of Tulsa,” according to the email announcing the policy.

 The email was sent out about two hours before the City Council held a special public meeting Monday night to discuss implementing a citywide mask mandate.